 I don’t think a single blade ever made an appearance on the show.
-The National Coalition on Television Violence was determined to nueter everything.
+The National Coalition on TV Violence was determined to nueter everything.
 They demanded that the FTC run a warning before each episode that D&D was linked to real-life violent deaths.
 Did anyone else get speechs in high school from “experts” about how D&D was bad?
 I’ve heard legends that now, even girls play D&D!
 Shock!
 Gasp!

 The premise for the show was simple: The kids were trying to find a way home while fighting against Venger, the Force of Evil.
 This was in between random quests that the Dungeon Master would send them on.
 Occasionally they’d run into the five-headed dragon Tiamat, who was Venger’s arch rival.
 While they made up the weekly villains, there was an occasional appearance from other well-known characters from the D&D or Advanced D&D lines.
 Characters like Warduke.
 You may have heard of him.